BearWare/TeamTalk5Setup/Manual/userinterface.md

 If you manually want to connect to a TeamTalk server then the person who is running the server must provide the information for the fields Host IP-address, TCP port and UDP port along with a user account containing both username and password.

+If the username to log on to the server is "facebook" then a dialog will pop up asking you to log into Facebook.
+For more information on Facebook login read section @ref fbuseraccount.
+If at some point you want to log into a different Facebook account then hit Escape when the Facebook login dialog appears.

 To join a specific channel once you have logged on to the server can be done by filling out Channel and Password fields.
 Once you have filled out all the information you have been provided you can save the server to the Server List by filling the Entry name field and afterwards click **Save**.
 Finally click **Connect** to connect to the server.

 Learn more about setting up user accounts by read the section on [configuring TeamTalk servers](@ref teamtalkserver) or the section